anestisb/vdexExtractor/README.md

 Command line tool to decompile and extract Android Dex bytecode from Vdex files that are generated along with Oat files when optimizing bytecode from dex2oat ART runtime compiler.
 Vdex file format has been introduced in the Oreo (API-26) build.
-More information is available [here](https://android-review.googlesource.com/#/c/264514/).
+More information is available [here][vdex-cr].
 It should be noted that Oat files are no longer storing the matching Dex files inside their `.rodata` section.
 Instead they're always paired with a matching Vdex file.

 ## Compile